-See the Supplement tables in Section E5 for details.
-In all of the scenario analyses, using the placeholder prices mentioned above, in model 1, etranacogene dezaparvovec was found to be a dominant treatment.
-In model 2, valoctocogene roxaparvovec was found to be a dominant treatment except in the case with a cap on savings of \$150,000 per year.
-In that scenario, valoctocogene roxaparvovec was found to not be cost effective.
+See the Supplement tables in Section E5 for details on all scenario analyses.
+For the \$150,000 annual cap on offsets analysis, using the placeholder prices mentioned above, in model 1, etranacogene dezaparvovec was found to have a cost-effectiveness of \$1.8 million per QALY.
+Similarly, for the \$150,000 annual cap on offsets analysis, in model 2, valoctocogene roxaparvovec was found to have a cost-effectiveness of \$5.3 million per QALY.